Cosium/zabbix_zfs-on-linux/README.md

 - sed
 - tail

-Usually, they are already installed and you don't have to add them.
+Usually, they are already installed and you don't have to install them.
 ### Add the userparameters file on the servers you want to monitor

 There are 2 different userparameters files in the "userparameters" directory of this repository.